About the Research Process

 Your lecture notes, textbooks, and reserve readings can be used as background sources as well.

-The World Wide Web is another good resource for gathering background information but one must be cautious when using the Web for research.
-Almost anyone can publish material on the Web, so not all information found there is reliable.
-Whereas most print sources, like books and articles, are reviewed or edited to insure that the information is accurate, there is usually no comprehensive review of Web information.
+The open World Wide Web (e.g., Wikipedia) is another good resource for gathering background information but one must be cautious when using the Web for research.
+Many Wikipedia articles are very good general overviews, cite academic sources, and are updated often.
+However, in most cases it is not appropriate to cite a background source like Wikipedia in a college-level paper.
+Almost anyone can publish material on the Web, so not all sources found there are reliable.
+Watch out for biased viewpoints, incomplete or simply incorrect material.
+Whereas most print sources, like books and articles, are reviewed or edited to insure that the information is accurate, there is usually little or no review of Web information.

 This is not to say that all sites lack review or that information found on the Web is unreliable.
 The essays in the Stanford Encyclopedia of Philosophy, for example, have been reviewed by a prestigious editorial staff and might therefore be acceptable to a professor as a source for your research.
 Read on.